Joel-Venzke/TDSE/README.md

 # Trivial Dynamics in Schrodinger Equation (TDSE)

-This code was developed by @Joel-Venzke during his PHD.
+This code was developed at JILA in Boulder, CO by @Joel-Venzke during his PHD, and contributed to by Cory Goldsmith.
 It solves the Time Dependent Schroedinger Equation for ultrafast laser pulses interacting with matter.

 # Dependencies